marciaj-sp1/HealDB/readme.md

         - Columns → owl:DatatypeProperty
         - Foreign keys → owl:ObjectProperty
       - Automatically generates labels for classes and properties based on naming patterns (e.g., id_ → hasID_, nm_ → hasName_).
-      - Writes the ontology to a file: ```healdb_ontology.ttl``` in the directory defined by PATHS["output_onto_dir"].
+      - Writes the ontology to a file: ```healdb_complete.ttl``` in the directory defined by PATHS["output_rdf_schema"].
+      - Note: This script generates only the RDF schema (classes and properties), without populating it with data from the tables.
+Future steps may use this structure to instantiate individuals.

 ## **Config**
 Ensure `config.py` contains accurate paths and API tokens for the required resources.
 Defines file paths, API credentials, and project settings for managing data inputs, outputs, and integrations.
 Includes configurations for:

-- Input/output directories (e.g., drug leaflets, ICD files, DrugBank XML).
+- Input/output directories (e.g., drug leaflets, ICD files, DrugBank XML, RDF Schema).
-- API credentials and endpoints for OpenAI, AWS, and IUCN.
+- API credentials and endpoints for OpenAI, AWS, IUCN and RxNorm.
 - Web scraping settings, including browser preferences and download directories.
-- Category mappings for drug types and conservation statuses.
+- Category mappings for leaflet types and conservation statuses.
 - External ID URLs for health-related data sources (e.g., RxNorm, KEGG, Wikidata).
+- API endpoints used in interoperability use cases to fetch biomedical and environmental data.
+- Namespaces used in RDF schema generation and external ontologies.

 Ensure all values are adjusted to match your environment and secure sensitive information like API keys.